mikegleen/modes/doc/source/index.rst

 Commands
 ~~~~~~~~

-Each document has one **cmd** statement, which is usually the first
+Each document has one **cmd** statement, which is customarily the first
 statement in the document.
 Column-generating commands are those that map
-the document to a corresponding column in the associated CSV file (but see
+the elements in the XML document to a corresponding column in the associated CSV file
-the **constant** command for an exception).
+(but see the **constant** command for an exception).

 Column-generating Commands
 ++++++++++++++++++++++++++